elastisys/ck8s-cluster/WIP-CHANGELOG.md

+### Fixed
+- Added quotes to handle special characters (e.g for password etc) in cloud.conf.

 ### Breaking changes
 - Adding anti-affinity to nodes in openstack will force them to be recreated by terraform.
 This will then break the kubernetes clusters.